Mwaisaks/EventTicketingPlatform/README.md

 Edit any changes you need, save it to figma.

-Open a new figma deisgn file, open UX pilot plugin, add it to your design canvas
+Open a new figma design file, open UX pilot plugin, add it to your design canvas

 https://www.youtube.com/watch?v=Rl5pZ7Cncyk